ketanhdoshi/ketanhdoshi.github.io/_posts/2021-4-1-Beam-Search.md

 **Repeat till END token**

-It repeats this process till it generates two best sequences that end with an “<END>” token.
+It repeats this process till it generates two best sequences that end with an “&lt;END&gt;” token.

 It then chooses the sequence that has the highest combined probability to make its final prediction.